 The Masticca is made from a resin of the Pistacia tree.
 It is collected in the summer, when the wood resin dries.

-Ancient recipes will also remind you of gum in meat and fruit stews (apricots, an ancient and excellent recipe for lamb with apricots and pumpkin for example.)
+Ancient recipes will also mention Masticca as an ingredient in meat and fruit stews (like Mishmishiya, an ancient and excellent recipe for lamb with apricots and pumpkin for example.)

 In folk medicine it is known to strengthen the digestive system and prevent tooth decay and bad breath.